MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/n-tier-sql-server.md

 # Windows N-tier application on Azure with SQL Server

-This reference architecture shows how to deploy VMs and a virtual network configured for an N-tier application, using SQL Server on Windows for the data tier. [**Deploy this solution.**](#deploy-the-solution)
+This reference architecture shows how to deploy VMs and a virtual network configured for an N-tier application, using SQL Server on Windows for the data tier. [**Deploy this solution**](#deploy-the-solution).

 ![N-tier architecture using Microsoft Azure](./images/n-tier-sql-server.png)